V-Sekai/manuals/decisions/20240710-art-direction-in-vsekai.md

-# Proposed: Art Direction in V-Sekai Process
+# Draft: Art Direction in V-Sekai Process

 ## The Context